Welcome to Exhibits UofT!

 4. Make Your Exhibit

 You can use the Exhibit Builder plugin to arrange your items and text into a series of webpages.
-For instructions on using Exhibit Builder go here.
+Consult instructions on using Exhibit Builder.
 Feel free to experiment--the only irreversible act in Exhibits is deletion.

 We recommend using the UTL-generic theme, which was intended to be simple and clean and in-line with the UTL website.
 You can personalize your exhibit by adding logo and header images.